Katrin Wolf

 Artist Pointer is critically questioning the role of the artist in a process of exhibiting digital art, no matter if existing of software only or if the work became physical through digital manufacturing, like 3D printing, 3D milling or laser-cutting.
 Any work that is creating digital files have this huge benefit of being distributed through […]

-The idea of collaborating on a piece across the Atlantic with people we do not know, and moreover, do not know if we can rely on them or their aesthetic, was both exciting and a little bit terrifying.
+The idea of collaborating on a piece across the Atlantic with people we do not know, and moreover, do not know if we can rely on them or their aesthetic, was both exciting and a little terrifying.
 Who are the people I am working with?
 How big is the time difference?
-How will I […]
+How will I coordinate […]

 This paper explores how microgestures can allow us to execute a secondary task, for example controlling mobile applications, without interrupting the manual primary task, for instance, driving a car.
 In order to design microgestures iteratively, we interviewed sports- and physiotherapists while asking them to use task related props, such as a steering wheel, […]